merylye/merylye.github.io/_pages/about.md

 I study how people present themselves and share information in digital social environments.
 My recent interests include self-disclosure, parasocial interaction, and audience management --- with a focus on how platform design and social network structure shape these behaviors.
 More broadly, I'm interested in the intersection of computational social science, HCI, and social media.

 I graduated from Cornell University in 2023 with a B.S. in Computer Science.
 I am grateful to have worked with [Malte Jung](https://mjung.infosci.cornell.edu/) and [Jon Kleinberg](https://www.cs.cornell.edu/home/kleinber/) in my undergraduate research.

+_I'm always happy to connect with new people.
+Whether you're curious about my work, thinking about grad school, or just want to talk ideas, feel free to send me an email! _